Sound Streaming

 While the default behaviour is to load sound data in full, it may also be beneficial to load the data in chunks, prior to their use.
 This is often called “streaming”.

-Another benefit is that, if you are streaming content from e.g. a http url, you can update the content at any time, and also avoid the initial download.
+One benefit of sound streaming is that less runtime memory is required, another is if you are streaming content from e.g. a http url, you can update the content at any time, and also avoid the initial download.

 Example